pbartkowiak-dev/discord-dice-ui/README.md

 	- Warhammer Money Converter
 - Conan 2d20
 - Narrative Dice (EotE SW)
+- Legend of the Five Rings 1e (Roll and Keep)
 - Legend of the Five Rings 5e
 - and Fate dice